Leroy Loemker

-Leroy E. Loemker (December 28, 1900 – November 28, 1985) was an American philosopher and historian of philosophy, best known for his scholarship on the works of Gottfried Wilhelm Leibniz.
+Leroy E. Loemker (/ˈloʊmkər/; December 28, 1900 – November 28, 1985) was an American philosopher and historian of philosophy, best known for his scholarship on the works of Gottfried Wilhelm Leibniz.
 Over the course of his career, Loemker made significant contributions to the study of early modern philosophy and the intellectual history of the seventeenth century and was a mentor to the Kantian scholar Lewis White Beck.

 Biography

 Leroy Earl Loemker was born December 28, 1900, in Platteville, Wisconsin, the son of German immigrant parents.
 Loemker graduated from the University of Dubuque in 1921 and Boston University in 1927.
-He served as a professor of philosophy at Emory University in Atlanta, Georgia, where he was instrumental in developing the institution’s philosophy program.
+He served as a professor of philosophy at Emory University in Atlanta, Georgia, where he was instrumental in developing the institution's philosophy program.

 Loemker is credited with mentoring the youthful Kantian scholar Lewis White Beck during his undergraduate years at Emory University in the early 1930s.